Lakes & Lagoon

 Dredging, Islands & Landscaping 2019

-Starting w/c 14th January, improvements to the ecology & recreational potential of the lagoon and freshwater lakes.
+Read about the project to improve the ecology and recreational potential of the lagoon and freshwater lakes

 Sluice Channel Bridge Works 2019

-Also starting w/c 14th January, pier repairs and a new bridge over the sluice channel that links the lagoon to Poole Harbour.
+Repairs and restoration of the brick piers and a new bridge over the sluice channel that links the lagoon to Poole Harbour

 Only Rain Down the Drain

-A July 2018 awareness campaign that involved drain marking within and outside the Park with the aim of preventing water pollution in the lakes & lagoon.
+July 2018 – an awareness campaign that involved drain marking within and outside the Park with the aim of preventing water pollution in the lakes & lagoon.

 Research & monitoring